Paddling Amelia Island Has Benefits Beyond the Water

-After all, Kayak Amelia’s three-hour tour explores a quietly beautiful salt marsh, the most productive ecosystem on the entire planet.
-The marsh is brimming with wildlife like manatees, dolphin, mullet, birds and turtles.
+The tour explores a quietly beautiful salt marsh, the most productive ecosystem on the entire planet, brimming with wildlife like manatees, dolphin, mullet, birds and turtles.
 A professional naturalist guides the tour, sharing the local history as well as a wealth of fascinating information about the ecosystem.

 The tour includes a stop on a sandbar, where you can enjoy a swim, and it includes giant cookies, too – yum!